WHAT HAPPENED: Mom Killed, Ejected Infant OK In Family-Of-Five Route 17 Crash

-UPDATE: A months-old Newark child strapped into a car seat survived being ejected in a horrific Route 17 crash in Ramsey early Thursday that killed the infant's mother.

-The 34-year-old woman and her husband had taken their baby and two teenage sons with them to an overnight cleaning assignment at Ramsey Infiniti, responders told Daily Voice.
+The 34-year-old woman and her husband had taken their three children with them to an overnight cleaning assignment at Ramsey Infiniti, responders told Daily Voice.

 The father apparently pulled the family's Honda Accord out of the Infiniti lot into the right lane of southbound Route 17 -- a treacherous stretch of road -- as a Dodge Durango was clearing the crest of the hill around 6:45 a.m., they said.

-One son was in the passenger seat next to the father, they said.
+One of the couple's pre-teens was in the passenger seat next to his father, they said.

-The other was in the back seat with the mother, who was sitting behind the father.
+The other was in the back seat with her mother, who was sitting behind the father.

-The infant was in the car seat on her lap, responders said.
+The infant was in the car seat on her mother's lap, responders said.

 The Durango slammed into the back of the Accord, sending it into a vehicle parked at the Joe Heidt Motors Corp.
 Volkswagen dealership.

-Note: UPDATE: A Newark infant barely a few months old survived being ejected in a horrific Route 17 crash in Ramsey early Thursday that killed her mother.